mkm17/SharePoint/_posts/2024-04-24-SharePointApi-BulkValidateUpdateListItems.md

  https://<contoso>.sharepoint.com/sites/<TargetSite>/_api/web/GetList(@a1)/BulkValidateUpdateListItems()?@a1=%27%2Fsites%2F<TargetSite>%2FLists%2F<TargetList>%27
 ```

-Replace the itemIds with the items you want to update.
-The formValues should contain the field you want to update.
+Provide ids of the items you want to update to the *itemIds* parameter.
+The *formValues* should contain the field you want to update.
 In this case, the field is _ModerationStatus, and the value is 0 (Approved).

 **Body:**